 Metacognition task: One crucial manipulation check utilises an objective measure of metacognition which has been successfully utilised in online studies in several papers to date (121–125).
-In this Two-Alternate Forced Choice (2AFC) task, participants are presented with two 250x250 pixel black boxesinvisibly divided into 625 cells that are at least half filled with white dots.
+In this Two-Alternate Forced Choice (2AFC) task, participants are presented with two 6x6 cm black boxes – stimulus size is kept consistent across devices by asking participants to resize a box to the same size as a credit card, which provided a constant by which to adjust the entire page.
+These boxes are invisibly divided into 625 cells that are at least half filled with white dots.
 On each trial, one of the boxes is randomly chosen to have more dots than the other, and participants are tasked with selecting the box that has more dots.
 Five variations of dot positions were presented for 150ms each, giving the appearance of flickering dots, and a stimulus duration of 750ms (e.g. 123).
 In line with (121), the box with more dots was initialised at ~70 extra dots (a figure that will go up or down according to the staircase).
 The difference in the number of dots between the target and half-filled box is controlled by a ‘2 down 1 up’ (2D1U) staircasing procedure which altered the logarithm of dot-difference; where the difference decreases after two consecutive correct answers and increases after each incorrect answer.
 In the first 6 trials, dot difference changed by .4 natural log number of dots, with this reducing to a change of .2 for trials 6-11, and .1 after trial 12.
 Changes in staircasing were initiated during practice trials.
 2D1U staircasing should lead to ~71% accuracy for each participant on this task (126).
 Answers were given by pressing the ‘E’ or ‘I’ key, and the choice was not time limited.
 26 practice trials were run where feedback was given, with the words ‘correct’ or ‘incorrect’ displayed, and the chosen square highlighted in either green or red, respectively.
 The task proper consists of 4 blocks of 42 trials each (168 total) in which no feedback is given, and confidence is rated after every task on a 1 ‘guessing’ to 6 ‘certain’ scale.
-The data will then analysed using the meta-d’ method to estimate the correspondence between task accuracy and performance (see analysis section below).
-The task was programmed in JavaScript using Psych (version 6.3.1; 127) and integrated into the Qualtrics survey using Qualtrics’ JavaScript API (code available in online supplementary and GitHub listed below).
+The data will then be analysed using the meta-d’ method to estimate the correspondence between task accuracy and performance (see analysis section below).
+The task was programmed in JavaScript and integrated into the Qualtrics survey using Qualtrics’ JavaScript API (code available in online supplementary and GitHub listed below).

 Several scale measures were also used, all of which were reworded to refer to the last week, and scores were calculated as means.
 Pre-registered scales are: